11 Gaelic Loanwords to Celebrate St. Patrick's Day

 As in "blasted into smithereens," the root-word "smithers" may have been loaned from English.
 However, the original smidiríní carries a classically Irish diminutive suffix.
 If the original root-word was in fact English, this term has thus traveled full-circle.

-Possibly related to smithereens, we take this term from the Gaelic smidean/smitch, or “a very small amount.”
+Possibly related to smithereens, we take this term from the Gaelic smidean/smidirin, or "a very small amount."
 A phrase more commonly heard at a bar than on a battlefield.

 Trousers comes from triubhas, which means “close-fitting shorts.”